 Wanna make a stunning cassava cake at home?
 This unbelievably simple recipe will teach you how to make it successfully!

 Here is another member of the “kakanin” family on the list.
-Biko is a sweet, sticky rice cake covered with luscious coconut milk and brown sugar.
-You can come across this attractive dessert on almost any occasion in the Philippines.
+Biko is an attractive dessert using brown sugar and coconut for the exterior.
+You can come across this sweet, sticky rice cake on almost any occasion in the Philippines.

 Basic as it may sound, biko is not easy to make at all.
 The recipe will require you to stir the mixture constantly for half an hour.
 And it will take you a night to let the rice completely soak in the water.